 Regions differ in generally accepted word usage, and vernacular that is understood in one area may not be in valid in another.
 In the United States, if you are in the northeast, you stand on-line; everywhere else, you stand in line.
 A can of coca-cola can be referred to as soda, pop, or soda-pop, depending on your location.
 These small differences can create challenges for a translator.
 A quality translation needs to be able to be understood regardless of region of origin.

 Legal terminology is often specific and technical.
 When providing a translation in the legal field, a translator must be prepared to translate concepts that have no direct translation and require a different set of words to accurately describe the situation.
 To obtain quality translations, a company should only work with certified translators that are experienced in the legal field of the target country, such as those available at The Translation Company.

 Fluency in a language is not enough for professional translation; a translator must also have years of experience with the native language and local legal system.
 Many languages are spoken on a wide scale and can possess subtle differences even in the same language.
 For example, translating a legal document into Spanish for use in Mexico can be very different from a legal translation intended for Spain due to variations in a language's syntax.

 Terminology Mistakes Have An Exponential Cost

-A technical mistake in a court-related translation can lose you a case and inflict liability issues, plus court systems have very little tolerance with mistranslated legal documents.
+A technical mistake in a court-related translation can lose you a case and inflict liability issues, plus court systems have very little tolerance for mistranslated legal documents.
 In some countries, only translators that have been appointed by the courts are allowed to prepare translated documents for use in court.
-In such instances, a certified translator, who is prepared to testify as the author of the translation, must sign and endorse the translation.
+In such instances, a certified translator, who is prepared to testify as to the author of the translation, must sign and endorse the translation.

 Legal Differences Can Impact Translations